lucjones20/ES-synth-starter/README.md

 This shows that even with all the tasks going on top of one another, under worst conditions the CPU is not maximally utilised. sampleISR accounts for 61.6% of the CPU utilisation alone, and the only other tasks or interrupts utilising a significant proportion(>2%) are displayUpdateTask and CAN_RX_Task.

+NOTE: Tx Task and Rx Task most of the time just check the internal queue and have nothing to send/ receive.
+So in theory every time they are run the CPU is not really utilised.

 &nbsp;
 ## 5. References